What is ultrasonic cleaning?

 how does an ultrasonic system work?

 An ultrasonic cleaning system includes a tank, at least one generator and transducer.
 The tank is used to hold the solution used for cleaning, as well as the items to be cleaned.
-The generator transforms electricity into an ultrasonic frequency (wave), while the transducer converts the electrical signal into energy. (bubbles).

 When an item is placed in the solution, the system is turned on and a specific frequency is used to produce the right amount of cavitation bubbles and therefore pressure and cleaning action on the surface of the item in the solution.